seanchayes/featured-image-admin-thumb/readme.txt

 3. Upload the `featured-image-admin-thumb` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

 = You don't see the thumb column and the thumbnails in that column =

-After checking that the plugin is enabled, be sure to click Screen Options if you don't immediately see the column and ensure "Thumb" has a checkmark next to it
+After checking that the plugin is enabled, be sure to click Screen Options if you don't immediately see the column and ensure "Featured Image" has a checkmark next to it

-= My thumbnail column shows posts with blank areas in the thumb column = During testing I found that if a post has a featured image assigned but does not show a thumbnail it was because the image file is missing it will show up blank within the sorted posts that do show thumbnails
+= My thumbnail column shows posts with blank areas in the thumb column =

+During testing I found that if a post has a featured image assigned but does not show a thumbnail it was because the image file is missing it will show up blank within the sorted posts that do show thumbnails

 == Screenshots ==